brydr/loop-mania/assumptions.md

 * The player has 100 HP of health.
 * All random variables have uniform probability distributions - e.g. the additional damage inflicted by a vampire attack.

-* Enemies will fight before *The Character* and allied soldiers.
+* *The Character*, then the allied soldiers, then the tower and then the enemies will attack.
 Allied soldiers strike, if any strike, then *The Character*, then any surviving enemies retaliate.
 The battle ends when either *The Character* or all enemies are killed.
 * The player must press <kbd>Q</kbd> for *The Character* to consume a health potion.
 * For each instance of the game where *The Character* moves from one tile to the next, there will be at most 1 battle with any enemy and any number of supporting enemies.